 Melamine cabinets are a low cost option comprised of particle board covered with a resin or paper finish.
 The tough coating of this material makes it resistant to moisture, heat, and stains.
 Cabinets made of this material can be heavier than most, so be sure to invest in quality brackets.
 Due to its composition, melamine may not cooperate well with nails and screws.

 The industrial look of a kitchen has been trending for several years now.
 Stainless steel cabinets present a sleek, vintage, and polished look.
 Perhaps the biggest upside to stainless steel is the durability.
 It will never chip, peel, or warp in relation to the elements it’s exposed to.
 The main thing you need to worry about is smudges, as the chrome color will highlight them.

 Acrylic is becoming more and more popular in contemporary kitchens.
 It provides a glossy, inviting look and can withstand a lot of wear and tear.
 It is easy to clean and resistant to the elements.
 The downside is that things like fingerprints and dirt stains are highly visible on the face.
 Considered a premium finish, acrylic can be a costly item.

 If you are happy with your current cabinet setup, refacing is a MUCH cheaper option than starting from scratch.
 You can still get a brand new look and feel to your kitchen without all the cumbersome demolition and redesign.

-The cost of refacing is typically 40-50% less than fully replacing kitchen cabinets.9
+The cost of cabinet refacing in San Diego is typically 40-50% less than fully replacing kitchen cabinets.

 The hardware of kitchen cabinets can sometimes be a forgotten factor.
 However, it is one of the most important.
 Keep in mind, each piece will reflect light and contribute to the overall energy of the room.